 Tree/Vegetation Removal.

+Outside the Limits of Disturbance.
+The removal of trees is allowed under the following circumstances:

+Where trees have naturally fallen or are determined by a licensed arborist to be dead or dying.

+Where trees have been diagnosed by a qualified arborist as unhealthy beyond reasonable rehabilitation.

+Where the species is classified by the Utah Department of Agriculture and Food as a noxious weed.

+Where trees are determined to be potentially harmful to the public health, safety, or welfare.

+Where it has been determined by the Town of Brighton that tree removal is necessary to restore clear visibility at driveways and intersections.

+Where the preservation of trees would prevent reasonable site grading to accommodate a functional arrangement of buildings and related improvements on the property.
+Written documentation of the above is required prior to the removal of any tree.

+Any removal of trees within fifty-feet (50’) of a stream corridor or wetlands must be approved by the Salt Lake City Department of Public Utilities prior to their removal.

 Within the Limits of Disturbance.
 Significant trees removed from within the limits of disturbance shall be replaced as set forth in this section.

 Wildfire Hazards and Tree/Vegetation Removal.
 Defensible space is defined as the required space between a structure and wildland area that, under normal conditions, creates a sufficient buffer to slow or halt the spread of wildfire to a structure.
 Appropriate defensible space surrounding a structure is established in Utah Wildland-Urban Interface Code incorporated in UFA Wildland-Urban Interface Site Plan/Development Review Guide.
 See subsection G below.
 A copy of the approved fire protection plan shall be submitted to the Planning and Development Services for incorporation into the final approval documents.